Hibou57/External-Programs-ST3/README.md

 more than single argument passing or (exclusive or) passing via standard input stream.

-This plug-in is to invoke external specially crafted simple command as external program or wrapper script:
+This plug-in is to invoke external specially crafted simple commands as external programs or wrapper scripts (which is a convenient tactic, as it allows the reuse of these commands from editor to editor, in a simple manner):

  * If one needs to run a shell or interpreter from from Sublime Text, xe better use